 Chief Resident Message

-3) An awesome group of doctors who are extremely knowledgeable, comprehensive and friendly
+A collegial and cohesive group of doctors who are extremely knowledgeable and friendly

 Location: Penticton, Summerland and Oliver/Osoyoos, BC